National Socialist Movement (United States): Leadership transfer, Herrington's departure

 In 1994, Jeff Schoep became the group's chairman, a position which he held until January 2019.
 Clifford Herrington remained co-chairman of the NSM until 2006.
-That year, he and his family left the NSM after conflict within the NSM following the discovery that his wife, Andrea M. Herrington, was the "high-priestess" of the theistic Satanist organization and website Joy of Satan Ministries (now referred to as the Temple of Zeus).
+That year, he and his family left the NSM after conflict within the NSM following the discovery that his wife, Andrea M. Herrington, was the "high-priestess" of the theistic Satanist organization and website Joy of Satan Ministries.
 At the time, Joy of Satan Ministries shared a P.O. box address with an Oklahoma chapter of the NSM.

 The Herringtons' ties with Joy of Satan Ministries had caused several top members belonging to the Christian Identity movement to leave in anger.
 This revelation exposed the religious division in the NSM between the Odinists, Christians and theistic Satanists.
 The Christian Identity movement holds that only white people are eligible for salvation.
 Another member, Bill White, was forced out of the NSM by Schoep after publicly ridiculing Christian Identity theology in defense of Herrington.
 Despite his official departure from the NSM, Cliff Herrington participated in a handful of NSM events in 2009 and 2010.